trilinos/Trilinos/packages/shylu/epetra/README.txt

 4. Edit HyperLU.xml to set the precondtioner (HyperLU) and the matrix market file name.
-    Please leave the parameters "Schur Approximation Method" and "Symmetry" as it is.
+    Please leave the parameter "Symmetry" as it is.
 I will end up doing a symmetric permutation of an unsymmetric matrix for now.

+    The approximation method for the Schur complement is specified by "Schur Approximation Method".
+The current supported methods are "A22AndBlockDiagonals"  and "Threshold".
+"A22AndBlockDiagonals" uses the
-The approximation method is currently A22 + a percentage of the block diagonals.
-Adjust the diagonal factor (0.0 to 1.0) for better convergence (at the cost of slower setup and more memory usage)
+    structure of A22 + a percentage of the block diagonals.
+Adjust the "Diagonal Factor" (0.0 to 1.0) for better convergence (at the cost of slower setup and more memory usage).
+    If "Schur Approximation Method" is set to "Threshold" then HyperLU computes the entire Schur complement (not all at once) and drops entries based on "Relative Threshold".
+Setting "Relative Thresold" to 0.0 will compute the entire Schur complement.

     The inner solver is currently AztecOO with a domain decomposition preconditioner.
-It is not expose in the interface yet.
+It is not exposed in the interface yet.
 I can do that if you need to change that.

 5. mpirun -n np <driver_name> will solve the linear system from the